ubffm/arcapi/gui3/README.rst

 The *Edit Title* Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-ddWhen the *edit title* action is used, a editing interface will appear
+When the *edit title* action is used, a editing interface will appear
 below the audit interface.

-  Note: The simple editor may be loaded instead if the api server is
+  Note: The simple editor may be loaded instead if the API server is
-  unreachable or another problem occured.
+  unreachable or another problem occurred.
 The simple editor shall be
   described shortly.

 .. image:: ./img/audit-editor.png